Course Syllabus

 • Structure course activities to realistically mimic a data scientist's experience

-• Demonstrate the importance of critical thinking/skepticism through examples
+• Demonstrate the importance of critical thinking and skepticism through examples

-There are a few types of activities in this class
+There are a few types of activities in this course:

 • Core Tasks